paulodiovani/blog.diovani.com/technology/_drafts/2025-08-01-linux-like-config-for-osx.md

 I use a [PC-Style Shortcuts][Karabiner PC-Style Shortcuts] configuration to be able to use `Ctrl+` key bindings for common tasks like saving, opening new tabs, etc. This is why I don't need to edit `~/Library/KeyBindings/DefaultKeyBinding.dict` anymore or use `skhd`.

+#### How to install Karabiner Elements

+TODO: install and configure instructions

 ### Aerospace

+[Aerospace] is a [Tiling Window Manager] for macOS, inspired by [i3] and, although still in _beta_, it is stable enough to be used daily.
+Its key features are:

+- Employs its own emulation of [virtual workspaces], which doesn't have the downsides or conflicts with macOS native Spaces.
+- Allows fast workspace switching, without animations
+- Have plain-text configuration
+- Doesn't require disabling SIP (System Integrity Protection)
+- Define its own key bindings, using the configuration file, avoiding the need of `shkd` or another tool

-When I first tried it, [Aerospace] was a very new Window Manager with few people using it or reviews.
-But over the time, it has evolved to become a very stable and fast option, especially comparing with the alternatives I presented before.
+When I first tried Aerospace, it was very new and with a small user base or reviews.
+But over the time, it has evolved to become more stable and reliable, especially comparing with the alternatives I presented before.

-Aerospace implements its own workspaces, so there are no conflicts with macOS Spaces.
-Additionally, it allows defining key bindings on its own config, very much like `i3` or `Sway`, so there is no more need for `skhd` either.

 There are a few minor downsides, however: Aerospace still doesn't have a good scriptable way to query and manage windows, especially floating windows, and no support for _focus follow mouse_ behavior.
+But those features are expected to be implemented at some time.

+#### How to install Aerospace

+TODO: install and configure instructions

 ## Sources and References